bhisaac/5eFP/5eFP-SRD.md

 #### Traps in Play

 When adventurers come across a trap, you need to know how the trap is triggered and what it does, as well as the possibility for the characters to detect the trap and to disable or avoid it.
+These choices are randomly determined when a trap is discovered.

 **Triggering a Trap.** Most traps are triggered when a creature goes somewhere or touches something that the trap’s creator wanted to protect.
 Common triggers include stepping on a pressure plate or a false section of floor, pulling a trip wire, turning a doorknob, and using the wrong key in a lock.
 Magic traps are often set to go off when a creature enters an area or touches an object.
 Some magic traps (such as the _glyph of warding_ spell) have more complicated trigger conditions, including a password that prevents the trap from activating.